 - Lemons and limes: you’re probably not likely going to take a bite out of a lemon or lime anytime soon.
 With only 2 grams of sugar per fruit, lemons and limes give you a pretty big flavor for glucose level bang for your buck.
 Simply add lemon or lime into sparkling water or over a salad to get some extra flavor.

 - Honeydew melon: a slice of honeydew melon has around 11 grams of digestible sugar.

 - Orange: a medium-sized orange has about 14 grams of digestible sugar.

 - Grapefruit: half a medium-sized grapefruit has about 11 grams of sugar.

 - Avocados: Ha, bet you thought this was a vegetable!
 These low-sugar high-healthy fat treats are actually fruits and are nearly sugar-free.

 Final Thoughts – Finding how your body responds to foods

 For example, some people may say that corn, beets, and excessive carrot consumption spikes them, whereas others note minimal impact.

 There are many ways to lower glucose easily by making small changes in lifestyle, but it all depends on your individual unique responses.
 The objective data provided by continuous glucose monitors can take out much of the guesswork from the glucose spike equation.

 It’s important to keep in mind that being conscious of your glucose levels shouldn’t be viewed as a limitation in your dieting.
-Building your metabolic awareness can help structure your eating habits so you can eat more of what you want and still stay within metabolic health range.
+Building your metabolic awareness can help structure your eating habits so you can eat more of what you want and still stay within the metabolic health range.